-King Charles III's Coronation will be held on Saturday 6th May 2023 at Westminster Abbey in London, Buckingham Palace has announced.
+King Charles III's Coronation will be held on Saturday 6th May 2023 at Westminster Abbey in London.
+With plans well under way, Buckingham Palace has announced further details on the ceremonial, celebratory, and community events that will take place over the Coronation weekend.

 Camilla, Queen Consort, will also be crowned at the same time during the historic event, which is the first to take place in nearly 70 years following the late Queen's long reign.

-To celebrate the Coronation, it has been confirmed that an extra bank holiday will take place on Monday 8th May 2022 – two days after the official ceremony.
-This is in addition to the bank holiday already in place on 1st May, the government has said.
+To celebrate the Coronation, it has been confirmed that an extra bank holiday will take place on Monday 8th May 2023 – two days after the official ceremony.
+This is in addition to the bank holiday already in place on 1st May.

-Charles ascended to the throne following the death of his mother, Queen Elizabeth II, on the 8th September.
+Charles ascended to the throne following the death of his mother, Queen Elizabeth II, on the 8th September 2022.
 It marks the formal investiture of a monarch's regal power.
+Charles will be 74 at the time of the ceremony, the oldest a new monarch has ever been crowned.

 The ceremony will "reflect the monarch's role today", according to a statement from Buckingham Palace.
 It also said the Coronation will "look towards the future while being rooted in longstanding traditions and pageantry."